Oregon Consumer Privacy Act: An Overview of OCPA

 What is the Oregon Consumer Privacy Act?

-Key elements of the OCPA include:
+Some highlights of the OCPA are:

 To Whom Does the Oregon Privacy Law Apply?